Surya-saketh/Clock-Clock-24/README.md

 **WHAT I WANT TO DO:**

-- Display the local time and temperature through multiple clocks, with each clock representing a different component of the time and temperature
+- Display the local time and temperature through multiple clocks, where individual analog clocks to collectively display a locak time and temperature through the coordinated movement of their hands.

   local time
   ![Image Alt](https://github.com/Surya-saketh/Clock-Clock-24/blob/6275163b91252cc62bd3bac7961275c5c89a1f00/Screenshot%202025-09-04%20131824.png)

-- Attractive Patterns
+- Display attractive patterns